 Welcome to Future Skills International

 Future Skills International is an industry owned and operated registered training organisation.
-Our primary purpose is to offer skills assessments for overseas trained electrical tradespeople where applicants are seeking to migrate to Australia for work purposes, through recognising their formal qualifications and helping to facilitate access to an Australian electrical work licence.
+Our primary purpose is to offer skills assessments for overseas qualified electricians where applicants are seeking to migrate to Australia for work purposes, through recognising their qualifications and work experience, helping to facilitate access to an Australian electrical work licence.

 From Monday 14th August, 2017 Future Skills International will be located at The Construction Training Centre, Ian Barclay Building, Suite 1.1, 460 - 492 Beaudesert Road, Salisbury.